 Average Annual Salary: $52,890

 With a strong job market and relatively sustained net migration, Des Moines secures the No. 13 spot in the overall ranking.
-Des Moines keeps a low cost of living compared to the city’s median household income, ranking fifth out of the 150 most populous metro areas in the U.S. for its affordability.
+The city also boasts an affordable cost of living compared to the city’s median household income, ranking fifth out of the 150 most populous metro areas in the U.S. for its affordability.

 #14 Denver, Colorado